Akshatkamboj14/RAG-TITAN-AMAZON-Q/Docs/Titan.md

 * **Choose Titan if**: you already run on AWS and want a managed stack (Bedrock + S3 + IAM) with simple integration, need RAG-optimized embeddings + large-context generation, or want enterprise features (Bedrock Knowledge Bases, Agents, Amazon Q integration).

-* **Consider other models if**: you need the absolute top benchmark scores on some narrow tasks where independent tests favor GPT/Gemini/Claude, or if you require multi-cloud portability and want to avoid AWS lock-in.
-Use task-specific evaluation.